BPintoJetstar/annotation/git.md

    where `-u` syncronizes your local branch with the remote branch

-## Rule to deal with branch
+## Rules to deal with branch
 - If you need to update the brach use `git pull --REBASE`
-- If you are done with the branc use `git merge`
+- If you are done with the branch use `git merge`

 ## Setting Upstream to your branch
 `git branch --set-upstreamto=origim/[master|<other branch] <branch name>`